Equivariant ordinary homology and cohomology: General cell complexes

-by a pair of $G$-CW($V$) complexes of dimension $V-j$, and attach that approximating pair (using cellular approximation of the attaching map) instead of the original dual cell.
-This constructs a $G$-CW($V$) pair of dimension $V-i$, $G$-homotopy equivalent to $(S(V-i),S(V-W-i))$ as required. \end{proof}
+Using induction on the dual cell structure of $(S(V),S(V-W)\times D(W))$, we replace each dual cell with an $H$-homotopy equivalent pair of complexes as above, using a cellular approximation of the attaching map.
+This constructs a pair of $\delta$-$H$-CW($V$) complexes of dimension $V-1$, $H$-homotopy equivalent to $(S(V),S(V-W)\times D(W))$, as required. \end{proof}